francescoagati/LiveScript/docs/macro-roadmap.md

 3. **Interpreter for Macros**
    - Embed a lightweight LiveScript interpreter.
  - Evaluate macro bodies during the compilation pass.
+  - Provide a helper to compile expanded macro forms directly to JavaScript.

 4. **Compiler Hooks**
    - Detect `define` and `define-syntax` forms during parsing.